 Announcing: The Shape of Data

-I am thrilled to announce that The Shape of Data: Geometry-Based Machine Learning and Data Analysis in R, co-authored with Colleen M. Farrelly, is now available from No Starch Press.
+The Shape of Data: Geometry-Based Machine Learning and Data Analysis in R, co-authored with Colleen M. Farrelly, is out from No Starch Press.
+I’ve been working on this for a long time and I’m glad it’s finally in print.

-This book represents several years of work distilling the mathematical ideas I care most about — topology, geometry, metric spaces — into a practical guide that data scientists and ML practitioners can use immediately.
-It is the book I wish I had when I first started thinking about how topological ideas could improve machine learning.
+Several years went into distilling the mathematical ideas I care most about (topology, geometry, metric spaces) into something a working data scientist can use on Monday morning.
+It’s the book I wish I had when I first started thinking about how topological ideas could improve machine learning.

 What’s Inside